 Ms. Piloya Monica, Chairperson EONS and a landmine survivor narrated a brief of what explosive ordnances can do.
 Loss life or when lucky; carry permanent signature manifest as disability.
 Ms. Monica showed prosthesis on her right foot enabling her to move upright to the amazement of most who had never seen them.
 Doubling as a mother and political leader, the chairperson counselled children to help parents during the long holiday and make sure they return back to school the following academic year.
-“Avoid early marriages and unnecessary dropping out of school due to bad peers,” she emphasized.
+“Her advocacy equally made emphasis for the girlchild to avoid early marriages and unnecessary dropping out of school due to bad peers.

 Lt.
 Ismail and his 2ic picked each posters with pictures of explosive ordnances explaining in details the potential kill rate when encountered both in combatant front or lurking in snare.
 Common weapons found in the country were 60mm Anti-tank and 80mm Rocket propel grenade, stand grenades, and bullets.
 He cautioned children to step no closer once they have set eyes on such anomalous objects while hunting, grazing, digging, or any activity leading them to such sites.
 The Lieutenant urged children to immediately report to relevant authorities beginning with any close elderly person, parents and leaders.
 Children were also told to report findings of any non-explosive objects familiar to them such body armour, helmet, knives, uniforms, etc; because they are not for civilians.
 The Information Educational Communication (I.E.C) materials were also printed in small fliers which was distributed to the children as reference even they return home.
 Larger poster remained in school and shall become talking images on the school walls now and in the future.